The de Rham functor for logarithmic D-modules: Pushforward of holonomic modules

 \begin{proof} One notes that in this situation $\sD_{X \from Z} = \sD_Z = \sD_X \otimes_{i^{-1}\sO_X} \sO_Z$.
 Hence,

 Thus the result follows from the fact that duality preserves holonomicity (\cite[Proposition~3.24]{KT}) and \cite[Lemma~3.17]{KT}. \end{proof}

 Assume that the rank of $\logMbargp_X$ is constant, i.e.~$X$ consists of a single log stratum.
-Then $\ul X$ is necessarily smooth and by the description of $\sD_X$ given in Proposition~\ref{prop:D_X_in_coords} $\sD_{\ul X}$ naturally sits inside of $\sD_X$.
+We note that if the rank is positive, then such $X$ is always idealized.
+Then $\ul X$ is necessarily smooth and by the description of $\sD_X$ given in Proposition~\ref{prop:D_X_in_coords} $n=\dim \ul X$, so that $\sD_{\ul X}$ naturally sits inside of $\sD_X$.

 \begin{Lemma} Let $X$ be a smooth idealized log variety and assume that the rank of $\logMbargp_X$ is constant.
 Then $\sheaf M \in \catCohDMod{X}$ is holonomic if and only if it is coherent and holonomic as a $\sD_{\ul X}$-module. \end{Lemma}